 Creating an Executive Function Assistant

-Pupils with ADHD often struggle with executive function.
+Learners with ADHD often struggle with executive function.
 They cannot break a large task into smaller parts.
 Teachers can use custom AI chatbots as executive function assistants.
 The AI acts as a digital pacing mechanism.

 Transforming Text to Visual Organisers

-What the teacher does: A history teacher wants pupils to compare the causes of World War One.
+What the teacher does: A history teacher wants learners to compare the causes of World War One.
 The textbook provides three pages of prose.
 The teacher asks the AI to "Extract the main causes of World War One from this text and format them into a two-column table comparing short-term and long-term causes."

 AI as Cognitive Scaffold: 4-Layer Support System for SEND Learners